Change delegation to another DNS provider

 Have more questions?

-If you have further questions or need assistance setting up name servers for your domain, contact support, and we’ll be happy to help.
+If you have further questions or need help with delegation or name servers, contact support, and we will be happy to help.